-1958: After three weeks on the singles charts, “The Chipmunks Song” reached #1 on the Billboard Hot 100.
+1958: After three weeks on the singles charts, “The Chipmunk Song (Christmas Don’t Be Late)” reached #1 on the Billboard Hot 100.
 The song’s creator, Ross Bagdasarian, who used the stage name David Seville, named the Chipmunks Alvin, Simon, and Theodore after executives at Liberty Records.

 1962: The Tornados became the first British group to have a #1 record in the US when they hit the top of the Billboard Hot 100 with their instrumental “Telstar.”